 Study: Texas Can Gain Cheap Electricity Rates Through Energy Efficiency

-Turns out that switching to an alternative retail electric company isn’t the only way that consumers and businesses in Texas can start saving money on their monthly electric bills.
+Turns out that switching to an alternative retail electric company isn’t the only way that consumers and businesses in Texas can start reducing their monthly electric bills.

 A new study, ‘Energy Efficiency Investments as an Economic Productivity Strategy for Texas,’ by the American Council for an Energy-Efficient Economy, found that proper, cost-effective investment in Texas energy efficiency projects not only could save residential and commercial ratepayers $14 billion between 2012 and 2030, it could also result in the creation of 47,000 jobs per year by 2030.